National Endowment for the Humanties (NEH) Summer Stipend Program

 - Special projects (e.g. translations) may require samples.

-Site also includes a list of recent awards and sample summer stipend proposals.
+Program Summary and Links to Resources - This site includes FAQs, a list of recent awards and sample successful summer stipend proposals.

 UNI Nomination Process:

 Full-time faculty who plan to submit applications for the National Endowment for the Humanities’ Summer Stipend Program must participate in an internal competition for the two University nominations available.

 The deadline to compete for the internal nomination is 5 PM Sept.
 9, 2013.